Nina Munk

 Nina Munk (born 1967) is a Canadian-American journalist and non-fiction author.
 She is the author or co-author of four books, including The Idealist: Jeffrey Sachs and the Quest to End Poverty and Fools Rush In: Jerry Levin, Steve Case, and the Unmaking of Time Warner.
 She is also the editor of the critical English translation of How It Happened: Documenting the Tragedy of Hungarian Jewry, an influential account of the Holocaust in Hungary written by Ernő Munkácsi in 1947.
 According to Publishers Marketplace, Munk is working on a new book for Alfred A. Knopf titled In My Dreams, We Are Together about "her family in Hungary during the Holocaust".

-Background
+Early and personal life

 Munk was born in Canada to the entrepreneur and philanthropist Peter Munk and University of Toronto professor Linda Munk.
 She spent her childhood in Switzerland's Berner Oberland before moving to Toronto for high school.
 She received a B.A. in comparative literature from Smith College, an M.A. in French literature and language from Middlebury College, and an M.S. with honors from Columbia University Graduate School of Journalism where she was awarded the Philip Greer Memorial Scholarship for outstanding business and financial journalism.
 Munk is married to the artist Peter Soriano, with whom she owned a townhouse in New York City's East Village for many years.
 The couple have three children.